Tsukoyachi/CS-Semester-5-6/Cours/S6/English/English Lesson 27th  March 2023.md

 - the marker is on his last leg. idiom : He's on his last leg = He's about to die.

+How to present a summary :
+- Don't repete yourself :
+	- Talk about this
+	- Mention this
+	- This will be followed by this
+	- I'll deal with this
+	- I'll develop this
+	-

 Homework :
 - News Anchors (That you're very interested in) (coeff ?)